Enzo-Unified/businesscentral/README.md

 > The UPDATE operation may not work as expected using a Linked Server connection; if you are writing SQL code through a Linked Server connection, use the corresponding EXEC operation instead.

 ## INSERT Operations
-Most objects in BusinessCentral provide an HTTP POST (INSERT) operation.
+Most objects in Business Central provide an HTTP POST (INSERT) operation.
 The table name to use for the command is also provided as part of the help output.
 For example, the PatchVendor command's help output contains a __TableName__ column that would be used for the UPDATE operation.
 The table name is __vendor__.

 ```
 EXEC BusinessCentral.PatchVendor help